gitlabhq/gitlabhq/doc/api/repositories.md

 ```

-## Raw blob content
+## Raw file content

-Get the raw file contents for a file.
+Get the raw file contents for a file by commit sha and path.

 ```
 GET /projects/:id/repository/blobs/:sha